adaltas/node-csv-docs/src/md/project/getting-started.md

 Installation command is `npm install csv`.
 If using [Yarn](https://yarnpkg.com/en/), run `yarn add csv`.

 The main modules are fully compatible with the Node.js native [stream API](https://nodejs.org/api/stream.html).
-Alternative API are also provided for conveniency such as the callback, sync and promise APIs.
+Alternative API are also provided for convenience such as the callback, sync and promise APIs.

 For additional usage and examples, you may refer to [the example page](/project/examples/).